A Quorum Sensing Inspired Algorithm for Dynamic Clustering: Experiments

 \subsection{Experiments on Dynamic System Grouping}

-In this section, we introduce applications on clustering dynamic systems, which show our capability to deal with time varying data in a continuous way.
-The clustering results that we achieve are flexible and changing according to the distribution of data, which can be regarded as an integral over time.
+In this section, we introduce applications on clustering dynamic systems, which show our algorithm's capability on processing time varying data in a continuous way.
+The clustering results are flexible: they change according to the variation of data, which can be regarded as an integral over time.